MaciekGrr/Basic-HTML-CSS---AnimalTradingCard-project/README.md

 # Basic HTML&CSS page project
 # FrontWebDev- project: AnimalTradingCards

-I made this project inspired by prototype.png and description from below.
+I made this small "page" (card.html) inspired by prototype.png and description from below.
 I wrote it on my own in Atom.
-This task is a part of Udacity, Nanodegree FrontWeb Developer Course
+This task is a first project of Udacity, Nanodegree FrontWeb Developer Course

 Rules that had to be followed: